MicrosoftDocs/Viva/Viva/insights/manager-insights/get-started.md

 ## Prerequisites

-* **Manager access** - Confirm that the Workplace Analytics admin has given you access to Workplace Analytics in [Manager settings](../use/manager-settings.md).
+* **Manager access** - Confirm that the Viva Insights or Workplace Analytics admin has given you access to Workplace Analytics in [Manager settings](../use/manager-settings.md).
 * **Licensed team** - You and your team are measured employees who are assigned a Workplace Analytics license and your team is included in the reporting hierarchy that leads to you as their manager.
 The hierarchy is based on the latest available HR data uploaded into Workplace Analytics by the admin.
 * **Minimum team size** - Your team structure must meet the minimum group size of 10 or more measured and licensed employees.